rgandsam/magento-1.x-cert/Magento.md

 - The theme handle is loaded by default (`'THEME_'.$package->getArea().'_'.$package->getPackageName().'_'.$package->getTheme('layout')`)
 - The controllers action name is loaded by default
 - `Mage_Core_Controller_Varien_Action->getLayout()->getUpdate()->load([handles])`
+- Through the update node in a layout xml file.
+Nest them.
+- loadLayout(handle) will not load default handles, perhaps.

 ######Which classes are responsible for the layout being loaded?